- Why Would You List Your Products on Google Shopping?

 - Google Shopping is now available in over 40 countries.
-It is not the only comparison shopping engine available, but it is by far the most common.
+It is not the only comparison shopping engine available but is by far the most common.

 According to Merkle’s research, ad spending on Google Shopping has increased by 38% compared to last year, while it has decreased by 12% for Search Ads.